MOFO Linux to USB / SD Media

 Option 1: Standard Installation (Decompressed)

-Use caution and select the proper drive and make sure the Grub bootloader is installed to the root of the device if it has multiple partitions.
+After installing, open the menu and click the apropriate launcher.
+Use caution and select the proper drive and make sure the bootloader is installed to the root of the device if it has multiple partitions.
 There is one exception to the practice of installing Grub to the root of the drive: if installing multiple systems to a device, install Grub to the partition containing the new system and "chainload" to it.

 Option 2: Copy the Disc Contents (Compressed)

 It doesn't get easier than this.
 Ubuntu based Linux distros now contain a utility called "USB Image Writer" specifically created for installing systems from iso files.
 Universal USB Installer, YUMI, and Unetbootin are other applications which will also write an iso file's contents to a flashdrive and make it bootable.

 A good reason to use these applications is that they keep the system in its compressed format, using up much less space than a standard decompressed installation.
 In addition, it is possible to set up another partition for persistence - keeping changes and files across shutdowns and reboots.

 For this easy iso direct-to-USB/SD method, we will use the Linux dd command, which comes with virtually all distros, including MOFO Linux itself.
 You can use Ubuntu, Debian, Mint, Knoppix, Puppy, Arch, or just about any derivative to write the iso file contents directly to a flash memory device.
 There is one factor to consider, though: using dd overwrites everything and allows only the iso's contents to remain on the flash memory device.
 Do not use this technique for a multipurpose device.
 Pick a flashdrive or SD card that exceeds the size of the iso: 2.0 GB is plenty for MOFO linux.

 - A running Linux system such as Debian, Ubuntu, Arch, Knoppix, Mint, MOFO or Linux.